justlostintime/gsh/README.md

 # gsh

+### NOTE GSH 1.6.2 no longer requires installation of other components
+gb.scripter and sharedmem are now built into the gsh shell and Do not need to be installed separately.

 Gambas 3.18 is now available as a backport for debian and ubuntu, even available for Raspberry OS!
 ```
   for pi os: